Freemasonry in Latin America: Ecuador

-Similar to other Latin American countries, Freemasonry in Ecuador has historically encountered opposition from the Catholic Church, which has historically opposed challenges to the established order rooted in Spanish conquest.
+Similar to other Latin American countries, Freemasonry in Ecuador has historically encountered opposition from the Catholic Church, which has historically opposed challenges to the established order rooted in the Spanish conquest.
 In 1869, Freemasonry was banned in Ecuador, and in 1875, it was falsely accused of complicity in the assassination of President Gabriel García Moreno, who had reversed the separation of church and state.

 In the present era, the Freemasonry movement in Ecuador is relatively modest in size, with the majority of its members hailing from middle-class urban communities.
 There is a notable absence of indigenous people in the organization ranks.
 The most prominent obedience in Ecuador at present is the Grand Equinoctial Lodge of Ecuador, which was established in 1979.
 The Grand Equinoctial Lodge of Ecuador has several hundred members distributed across 35 lodges, headquartered in Quito.
 This male-only obedience practices the York Rite and the Ancient and Accepted Scottish Rite (AASR).
 While aligned with the United Grand Lodge of England, it maintains fraternal relations with French Freemasonry and the Grand Orient of France.
 (Note: The image of this obedience and the liberal movement are inextricably linked to the history of Bolivarianism and Garibaldianism.)
 Its temples, like those in the United States, are easily recognizable edifices.

 Mixed Freemasonry has been present in Ecuador since 2011, with the establishment of the Grand Mixed Lodge of the Andean Equator, which claims over 200 members, comprising both men and women.
 The Modern Rite of Ecuador, which is closely related to the French Rite, is practiced by this organization.
 The Latin American Grand Orient, a mixed obedience created by exiled Chilean Freemasons during Pinochet's dictatorship, is also active in Ecuador.
 This body is a member of CLIPSAS and practices both the AASR and the French Rite in French.
 Additionally, several high-degree Masonic jurisdictions operate within the country.